tyrotoxism1/patient_schedular_DB/README.md

-# Welcom to MedCare Clinic Patient Scheduler!
+# Welcome to MedCare Clinic Patient Scheduler!
 # Overview
 This repo contains the backend and frontend(coming soon) of the CS340 project.